top of page

 HOME FRIES!
 Our Next Gem from the Junction Hollow Diner

 Potatoes are a fundamental staple of diner breakfast fare.
-Having already discussed Hash Browns, we turn now to Home Fries.
+We now turn to Home Fries.

 * * * * * * *